Delhi riots case: ED conducts raids at premises of ex AAP councillor, other locations

 The Enforcement Directorate (ED) on Tuesday conducted raids at multiple locations including at the premises of suspended AAP councillor Tahir Hussain in connection with its money laundering probe in the Delhi riots case, officials said.
 They said at least six premises in Delhi, Noida and few other locations in the national capital region are being searched.

-The raids are aimed at collecting evidence in the case, they said.
-The ED, in March, had booked suspended Aam Aadmi Party councillor Hussain, Islamist group PFI and some others on charges of money laundering and alleged funding of the recent riots in Delhi.
+The raids are aimed at collecting additional evidence in the case, they said.
+The ED, in March, had booked suspended Aam Aadmi Party councillor Hussain, Islamist group PFI and some others on charges of money laundering and alleged funding of the riots in Delhi in February.

 ALSO READ